Asil Yaghi

 My mother wept today.
 It was a defeated, weary weeping.
 My mother, whose wonderful cook’s hands everyone swears by, wept after burning the ‘fake’ maqluba before it was ready, wept even though the burning wasn’t her fault.
 We hadn’t been able to find the right cooking pot after being displaced for the fourth time to what is, supposedly, the final stop: Rafah.

 The maqluba wasn’t the only thing to burn today.
 First it was my heart.
 That morning I had seen a beautiful little boy, all dressed up, carrying a small pot to somewhere that looked like it was giving out food.
 And once he left that place teeming with people waving containers above their heads, I cried like I never had throughout this nightmare, more than all the times I’d received crushing news about friends and loved ones.
 I cried because on his way back, the boy was laughing.
 I cried because if I were him I would have broken down in tears.
-But he laughed as he described the scene: “It’s hopeless!”
+But he laughed as he described the scene: : “a red death!”

 How could he have left laughing?